Gunung Ledang National Park

-The Mount Ledang National Park (Taman Negara Gunung Ledang) is a national park located in the Tangkak District, Malaysia.
-It contains the 1,276 m peak of Mount Ledang and was established in 2005, and now it is one of the most famous hiking goals in Johor.
+The Mount Ledang National Park (Taman Negara Gunung Ledang) is a national park located in Tangkak District, Johor, Malaysia.
+It contains the 1,276-metre tall Mount Ledang, Johor's tallest mountain.
+It was established in 2005, and is now one of the most famous hiking spots in the state.

 Mount Ledang is additionally steeped in legend.
 Many of the legends are centered round the mythical princess, Puteri Gunung Ledang.

 About 160 species of birds have been recorded in the park.